Thursday, May 25, 2023

 The Cuban Roots of Eamon De Valera

 I will finish with the controversial report of an unintended but significant contribution of Cuba to Irish history.
 The grandfather of Ireland’s independence leader and President Eamon de Valera was Cuban, active in the sugar trade in Matanzas Province.
 Juan Manuel de Valera reportedly sent his son Juan Vivian, an aspiring sculptor and music teacher, to New York to avoid the Spanish draft.
-Vivian married Katherine Coll from Bruree, County Limerick.
-Their son Eamon de Valera was born in 1882 and sent to Ireland to live with his mother’s family after his father’s death from tuberculosis in 1885.
+Vivian married or had a relationship with Katherine Coll from Bruree, County Limerick.
+Their son Eamon de Valera was born in 1882 and sent to Ireland to live with his mother’s family after his father’s death, probably from tuberculosis in, 1885.

 Frank Connolly wrote the most definitive account in the Sunday Business Post in 1996[xxiv]